spencerkraisler/spencerkraisler.github.io/index.md

 I specialize in control theory, and my main research interests are policy optimization and optimal control.
 My thesis topic will be on **controller synthesis through Riemannian optimization**.
 Here, *Riemannian optimization* is a toolkit from optimization theory used when your search space is constrained in a *smooth non-degenerate* way.

-Outside of work, my wife and I are huge foodies and love exploring the Seattle region for delicious restaurants.
-I alos love to hike, read, attend music venues.
-I also train Shotorkan karate (2nd degree black belt) and recently took up [curling](https://en.wikipedia.org/wiki/Curling) as a hobby.
+Outside of work, my wife and I are foodies.
+I love to hike, read, attend music venues, train Shotorkan karate (2nd degree black belt).
+I also recently took up [curling](https://en.wikipedia.org/wiki/Curling) as a hobby.

 <img src="media/photo.jpeg" alt="me and my wife" width="200"/>